 Who is Dr. Jon Greenberg?

 Dr. Greenberg received his bachelor’s degree with honors in biology from Brown University and his Master’s and Doctorate in agronomy from Cornell University.
 He has also studied with Rabbi Chaim Brovender at Israel’s Yeshivat Hamivtar and conducted research on corn, alfalfa, and soybeans at Cornell, the US Department of Agriculture, and the University of Pennsylvania’s Institute for Cancer Research.
 Since 1989, he has been a science teacher and educational consultant.
 Dr. Greenberg was Senior Editor of science textbooks at Prentice Hall Publishing Co.
 Previously on the faculty of Yeshivas Ohr Yosef, the School of Education at Indiana University, and the University of Phoenix, he has taught at the Heschel School since 2008.
+In 2021, he published Fruits of Freedom, a Passover Hagadah with a commentary from the perspective of the history of Jewish food and agriculture.
 He is a frequent speaker at synagogues, schools, and botanical gardens.
 Dr. Greenberg can be contacted at firstname.lastname@example.org.